kosztkas/terraform-alicloud-ram-users/README.md

 Authors
 -------
-Created and maintained by Sandor Kosztka (sandor.kosztka@vodafone.com)
+Created and maintained by Sandor Kosztka (@kosztkas)

 Reference
 ---------